Giant grouper

-The giant grouper (Epinephelus lanceolatus), also known as the Queensland grouper, brindle grouper or mottled-brown sea bass, is a species of marine ray-finned fish, a grouper from the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
+The giant grouper (Epinephelus lanceolatus), also known as the Queensland groper (grouper), brindle grouper or mottled-brown sea bass, is a species of marine ray-finned fish, a grouper from the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
 It has a wide Indo-Pacific distribution and is one of the largest extant species of bony fish.

 Description

 The giant grouper has a robust body which has a standard length equivalent to 2.4 to 3.4 times its depth.
-The dorsal profile of the head and the intraorbital area are convex, The propercle has a rounded corner and a finely serrated margin.
+The dorsal profile of the head and the intraorbital area are convex.
+The preopercle has a rounded corner and a finely serrated margin.
 The gill cover has a convex upper margin.
 There are 11 spines and 14–16 soft rays in the dorsal fin while the anal fin has 3 spines and 8 soft rays.
 The caudal fin is slightly rounded.
 There are 54 to 62 scales in its lateral line.
 The adults are grayish-brown in colour overlain with a mottled pattern and with darker fins.
 The small juveniles are yellow with wide, dark irregular bars and irregular dark spots on their fins.
 The giant grouper can grow to huge size with the maximum recorded standard length being 270 cm, although they are more common around 180 cm, and a maximum published weight of 400 kg.